 Whenever you momentarily press switch S2, the output of the decade counter advances to select a higher value of resistor Rx in IC 4066, which changes the switching time of the astable multivibrator.
 LED1 and LED2 indicate switching ‘off’ and ‘on,’ respectively, of the multivibrator.

 Assemble the circuit on a general-purpose PCB and enclose in a suitable case.
 Fix LEDs and switches on the front panel.
-Connect the optional circuit shown in Fig. 2 if higher intensity of light is needed.
+Connect the optional circuit (above) if a higher intensity of light is needed.